 Loam is soil that contains balanced elements of sand, silt, clay, and humus.
 A loamy soil is an ideal environment for the nourishment plants people, and the planet.

-LOAM Acupuncture & Herbal Medicine (LOAM) is a health and wellness space that centers interconnection, mutual aid, and community care, and uplifts the essential legacy of East Asian Medicine.
+LOAM Acupuncture & Herbal Medicine (LOAM) is a health and wellness space that centers interconnection, environmental stewardship, and health conservation.
 We believe that East Asian Medicine is a powerful form of activism, and an emerging ally in our movements for liberation.

 Through East Asian medical philosophy, and the theories of Intersectionality and Ecofeminism, our work gives careful consideration to the various factors that can influence people over their lifetime, including intergenerational trauma, chronic pain, environmental injustice, chemical exposure, racism, addiction, stress, and anxiety.